flexatone/fetter/doc/articles/lreepr/lreepr.md

 ## Active Environment Locking

-Once compiled, the dependencies of a binary executable cannot change; a verified, reproducible binary can thus always gauarentee repeatability.
+Once compiled, the dependencies of a binary executable cannot change; a verified, reproducible binary can thus guarantee repeatability.
 Many Python users, on the other hand, run code in a "live" environment, where dependencies can (intentionally or not) be removed, added, or changed.
 This can lead to a missaligned environment, potentially leading to divergent behavior or missed upgrades that mitigate vulnerabilities.

 With `fetter site-install`, environments can be automatically checked before every Python execution, providing immediate, active awareness of a critical aspect of running Python code: the alignment of dependencies.